[Updated, Aug 2026]

-Average Monthly Electricity Bill in Singapore
+Average Monthly Electricity Bill In Singapore

 The survey data provides a breakdown of the number of respondents within different ranges of electricity bill spending.
 To calculate the average spending, we sum up the total spending across all respondents in each spending range and then divide by the total number of respondents.

-Average Electricity Bill by Household Type
+Average Electricity Bill By Household Type

 We'll compare each average spending with the lowest average spending ($90.00, corresponding to 1-room and 2-room flats)